 Legal considerations – it goes without saying that there are to be no illegal or indecent posts or links on our Rovers forums.
 We need to be mindful of copyright and be careful posting photos, seeking consent to do so first.
 If something is mistakenly posted it is important it is acknowledged and dealt with as soon as possible.

 There are to be no posts that are offensive, overly critical, intimidating or potentially embarrassing to anyone else.
-Again these are forums seen and accessed by many other people.
-Be wise – in some circumstances other ways of communicating may be more appropriate and less damaging
+Again these are forums seen and accessed by many others.
+Be wise – in some circumstances other ways of communicating may be more appropriate and less damaging.